saif-ellafi/foundryvtt-mythic-gme/README.md

 This Solo system can be played with Mythic or on its own, and it focuses on placing your PCs into action, Scene by Scene.
 [HERE](https://jeansenvaars.itch.io/plot-unfolding-machine) :)

 Check it out if getting stuck in your Solo or GMLess games is an often-issue, because PUM is designed to help with Scene Setup proposals.

+#### Game Unfolding Machine

+This GM Emulator is action driven and focuses on getting you started with a solo adventure [HERE](https://jeansenvaars.itch.io/game-unfolding-machine) :)

+Check it out if you'd like to try something different in your adventures.

 ![pum-example.png](pum-example.png)